7 Unusual Grand Cayman Attractions; a Travel Guide

 GO: Seven Mile Beach

 As one of the most popular spots in Grand Cayman, it might be a stretch to place Seven Mile Beach on a list of unusual attractions.
-Except that, despite the name, Seven Mile Beach is actually 5.5 miles long–more than long enough that you can find plenty of quiet corners, especially in early morning.
+Except that, despite the name, Seven Mile Beach is 5.5 miles long–more than long enough that you can find plenty of quiet corners, especially in the early morning.

 HIKE: Mastic Trail